This is a close up

 view of an interesting area inside the Rosette Nebula.
 NGC

-2237 is a large, circular hydrogen region located near one end of a
+2237-9 are a large, circular hydrogen region located near one end of a

 giant molecular cloud in the Monoceros region of the Milky Way